extremecoders-re/go-dispatch-proxy/README.md

 # Go dispatch proxy

 A SOCKS5 load balancing proxy to combine multiple internet connections into one.
-Works on Windows and Linux (partial support, see below).
+Works on Windows and Linux (full support, see details below).
 [Reported to work on macOS](https://github.com/extremecoders-re/go-dispatch-proxy/issues/1).
 Written in pure Go with no additional dependencies.

 It can also be used as a transparent proxy to load balance multiple SSH tunnels.